noricor/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-An easy tic-tac-toe solver using the minimax algorithm
+An easy Tic-Tac-Toe solver using the MINIMAX algorithm